eddiesTime/sme_app/raw_documentation.md

 _Code snippet 41: Weather Widget_

-Due to redux strict separation of concerns the ProgressLoadingIndicator had to be moved from the method `_buildUI()` to the widgets `build()` method.
+Due to Redux's strict separation of concerns, the `ProgressLoadingIndicator` had to be moved from the method `_buildUI()` to the widget's `build()` method.
 The `converter` callback from `StoreConnector` looks for the _store_ from the nearest `StoreProvider` and returns the `isLoading` attribute.
-The value of `isLoading` is then used to build either a ProgressLoadingIndicator or the UI.
+The value of `isLoading` is then used to build either a `ProgressLoadingIndicator` or the weather UI.

-In the method `_buildUI` we also use a `StoreConnector` to connect the UI to the Redux store.
-The `converter` callback returns the `WeatherState` which is used to determine which UI to build.
+In the method `_buildUI()`, a `StoreConnector` is used to connect the UI to the Redux store.
+The `converter` callback returns the `WeatherState`, which is used to determine which UI to build.

 #### Advantages

-- clear separation of concerns
+- a clear separation of concerns
-- single source of truth
+- a single source of truth
 - easy to test
 - immutability